aeldelaney/crick-crack-the-krakens-back/README.md

 - To do this, the player has to solve puzzles to learn about the base and find their way to an escape pod
 - While trying to escape, the player has to avoid 2 enemies
   1. Primary: the Kraken
-    - The Kraken is colossal squid lurking about outside the base
+    - The Kraken is a colossal squid lurking about outside the base
     - It is attracted to light sources since there is little light in the depths of the ocean
     - At random intervals, the Kraken swims by and the player has to be careful to keep the lights off so as not to provoke it
       - When the Kraken is near the base, all other creatures swimming around outside go away and stop making sounds